 Additional Income: Many salaried GPs earn extra income from locum work, private practice, or teaching.
 This creates a mix of employed and self-employed income requiring careful management.

 Professional Expenses: You can claim tax relief on GMC registration, professional indemnity (MDU/MPS), BMA membership, and CPD costs.
-These often total £2,000-£4,000 annually.
+These often total £2,000-£4,000 annually — see our complete deductions list.

 Pension Planning: While your NHS pension contributions are handled through payroll, you may still face annual allowance issues if you have other pension provision or high earnings.